USDA-FSA/fsa-style/README.md

 # FSA Style

-USDA Farm Service Agency's **Visual Language** and **HTML/CSS Framework**, as documented by the [FSA Design System](http://usda-fsa.github.io/fsa-design-system/).
+USDA FPAC's **Visual Language** and **HTML/CSS Framework**, as documented by the [Design System](http://usda-fsa.github.io/fsa-design-system/).

-The FSA Design System comprises of two core repositories:
+The Design System comprises of two core repositories:

-1. **[fsa-design-system](https://github.com/USDA-FSA/fsa-style/)**: Source code for the [FSA Design System web site](http://usda-fsa.github.io/fsa-design-system), documenting the FSA Style and accompanying guidelines.
+1. **[fsa-design-system](https://github.com/USDA-FSA/fsa-style/)**: Source code for the [Design System web site](http://usda-fsa.github.io/fsa-design-system), documenting the FSA Style and accompanying guidelines.
-1. **[fsa-style](https://github.com/USDA-FSA/fsa-style/)**: Style assets (HTML, CSS, Images) available for download or install, as documented by the [FSA Design System web site](http://usda-fsa.github.io/fsa-design-system).
+1. **[fsa-style](https://github.com/USDA-FSA/fsa-style/)**: Style assets (HTML, CSS, Images) available for download or install, as documented by the [Design System web site](http://usda-fsa.github.io/fsa-design-system).

 ## Background

-The components and style guide of the FSA Design System follow industry-standard web accessibility guidelines and use the best practices of existing style libraries and modern web design.
-They are designed for use by FSA product teams who want to create beautiful, easy-to-use,  online experiences that are consistent to the FSA Style.
+The components and style guide of the Design System follow industry-standard web accessibility guidelines and use the best practices of existing style libraries and modern web design.
+They are designed for use by FPAC product teams who want to create beautiful, easy-to-use, online experiences that are consistent to the FSA Style.

-It was created and maintained by the USA-FSA Office of Architecture, and is heavily influenced by the [Draft U.S. Web Design Standards](https://standards.usa.gov/) created and maintained by the wonderful folks at [18F](https://18f.gsa.gov/).
+It was created and maintained within FPAC's ISSDOB/FBCSS division, and was initially influenced by the `v1.x.x` version [U.S. Web Design System](https://designsystem.digital.gov/) created and maintained by the wonderful folks at [18F](https://18f.gsa.gov/).

 ## Recent updates